-CONDITION HELP AND RAPID RESPONSE TEAM (RRT)
+RAPID RESPONSE TEAM (RRT)

 During your hospital stay, it's possible that your condition may change.
 We desire to partner with you and your family to maintain your safety, so some factors to look for include new onset chest pain, stroke symptoms, blood pressure being too high or too low, breathing problems or the patient just "does not look right."
-If any of these occur, please call 770-219-4357 from your personal device or 94357 from any hospital telephone to activate "Condition Help."
+If any of these occur, please call 770-219-4357 from your personal device or 94357 from any hospital telephone to active a rapid response.
 We have a specially trained team that will provide any immediately needed care and determine if you need to move to a higher level of care.
-In addition to calling this number, please be sure your nurse is aware of the change in condition and your Condition Help call.
+In addition to calling this number, please be sure your nurse is aware of the change in condition and your Rapid Response call.